awcodify/sysctl-theme/README.md

 A clean, modern Jekyll theme optimized for technical blogs and documentation sites.
 This theme prioritizes readability, performance, and responsive design.

+> **Current Status**: This theme is currently in beta (v1.0.0-beta).
+While it's functional and feature-rich, it may receive some refinements before the final stable release.

 > **Built with AI**: This theme was developed with the assistance of GitHub Copilot and Claude 3.7 Sonnet.

 ![Arsxy Theme Screenshot](assets/images/ss-arsxy-theme.png)